-• For more accurate positioning (and to avoid greasy screens), systems with touchsensitive surfaces often emply a stylus.
-Instead of pointing at the screen directly a small pen-like plastic stick is used to point and draw on the screen.
-This is particularly popular in PDAs, but they are also being used in some laptop computers.
+- ✤ For more accurate positioning (and to avoid greasy screens), systems with touchsensitivesurfaces often emply a stylus.
+Instead of pointing at the screen directly asmall pen-like plastic stick is used to point and draw on the screen. - This is particularlypopular in PDAs, but they are also being used in some laptop computers.
+An older technology that is used in the same way is the light pen. - The pen is connected to the screen by a cable and, in operation, is held to the screen and detects burst of light from the screen phosphor during the display scan.
+The light pencan therefore address individual pixels and so is much more accurate than the touchscreen.

-Digitizing Tablet
+Digitizing tablet

-• The digitizing tablet is a more specialized device typically used for freehand drawing, but may also be used as a mouse substitute.
-Some highly accurate tablets, usually using a puck (a mouse-like device), are used in special applications such as digitizing information for maps.
+- The digitizing tablet is a more specialized device typically used for freehand drawing, but may also be used as a mouse substitute. - Some highly accurate tablets, usually using a puck (a mouse-like device), are used in special applications such as digitizing information for maps.